magicDGS/dev-setup/docs/src/content/docs/environment/windows.md

 - winget to install applications (if available)
 - WSL

+## Windows Features

+Turn on the following Windows Features:

+- Virtual Machine Platform
+- Windows Hypervisor Platform
+- WIndows Subsystem Linux

+## WSL

+Windows Subsystem Linux is installed with `wsl --install`, which installs directly Ubuntu.
+It requires re-start and after it setup the user-name and password.

 ## Winget

 For `winget`, some hang might happen if you are not in the latest version.